 Squeezing by the contemporary social prejudice, the film conventionally put its weight on the male side: the pressure of coming out; the escapism of relocating in another place far away from family and compatriots; the humiliation, embarrassment induced to the family after outing, and the perpetual contention of the dilemma between outing and covering up.
 With an asymmetrical angle. being a lesbian might omit much of the said drama as long as one has a tough nerve.

-Unquestionably the film has utilized all the possible set pieces (whether to spark laughter or tear) to embellish the ultra starry-eyed fairytale, the discussion at the funeral is thoroughly rib-ticking and off-the-wall, but the final product is too TV-series-ish to be perceive as a sincere crowd-pleaser, as least not on a large scale.
+Unquestionably the film has utilized all the possible set pieces (whether to spark laughter or tear) to embellish the ultra starry-eyed fairy-tale, the discussion at the funeral is thoroughly rib-ticking and off-the-wall, but the final product is too televisual to be perceive as a sincere crowd-pleaser, as least not on a large scale.